gepetobio/100-days-of-code/r2-log.md

 ## Log

+### R2D22

+Today I worked on some async exercises of [JavaScript: The Hard Parts](https://frontendmasters.com/courses/javascript-hard-parts/)

 ### R2D21

 Today I worked on some async exercises of [JavaScript: The Hard Parts](https://frontendmasters.com/courses/javascript-hard-parts/) and also read a bit more in-depth documentation about the Event Loop.